In just a few days, I’ll be embarking on a road trip to a destination that I’ve wanted to visit for a long time!

 Day 3: Glencoe

 From Glasgow, we drive north through Loch Lomond & The Trossachs National Park to Glencoe.
 This area was used as a filming location for the Skyfall House in the recent Bond movie, and also numerous scenes in the Harry Potter film series.
-It’s supposed to be one of the wildest and most beautiful landscapes in Scotland!
+There’s plenty of things to do in Glencoe, and seeing as this area is of the wildest and most beautiful landscapes in Scotland, I expect that I’ll be constantly snapping photos of the scenery!

 Days 4-6: Isle of Skye